calaldees/barcampCanterbury/organisers-guide.md

     * Minimal effort and time

 * Concept
-    * Source and GoPro and a Xoom Box from the community to each room
+    * Source and GoPro and a XoomBox from the community to each room
     * Use 128gb MicroSD card (£20)
     * Leave devices with mains power recording for the entire 6 hours
     * Minimal post processing: audio compression, sycning, title/end graphic (via script), upload